 Today, though, we're going to take a look at a pretty basic but surprisingly tricky question.
 What kind of beehive should you get?
 If you didn't know there were different types, don't worry -- neither did other beekeepers before they started out!

-When you think managed bee-hives, this is probably what you imagine: a box or stack of boxes.
-Each box contains a number of frames pre-filled with a wax foundation for the bees to use, and the box/frame setup is called a "super."
+When you think managed bee hives, this is probably what you imagine: a box or stack of boxes.
+Each box contains a number of frames prefilled with a wax foundation for the bees to use, and the box/frame setup is called a "super."
 This design produces a lot of honey, but there are some definite drawbacks, including the weight of the supers (when they're full, you may need two people to handle them) and the fact that you don't know what the wax foundation contains.

 On the other hand, this design is also standardized.
 That makes it a cinch to replace or borrow components, and you don't have to get all crafty when you just want to focus on beekeeping.
-Furthermore, because the bees aren't working on wax production, they can make you more delicious honey without using up their reserves, which is a major win if you like honey, or if you're trying to produce it on a commercial scale.
+Furthermore, because the bees aren't working on wax production, they can make you more delicious honey without using up their reserves, a major win if you love honey, or if you're trying to produce it on a commercial scale.